 This is my place for talking about movies, old and new.
-Here I will post short reviews and more general stuff about the cinema.
+Here I will post short reviews and, perhaps, more general stuff about the cinema.

 Your comments are most welcome.
 I’d like to keep this as a place for civilized and courteous discourse – so if anything that I or someone else writes upsets you, please count to ten (or higher, if your irritation requires it) before deciding to post something impolite.

 Thank you.
 Now, please switch off your mobile phones and enjoy the movie.

 France, 1915.
 Hortense (Nathalie Baye), elderly matriarch of a farming family, struggles to keep her farm going while the men are away at the front.
 Her two sons Constant (Nicolas Giraud) and Georges (Cyril Descours) and her daughter’s husband Clovis (Olivier Rabourdin) help with the farm work during their infrequent leave, but the farm is desperately short-handed.
 Hortense hires an orphaned young woman, Francine (Iris Bry), to help with both house- and field-work during the 1916 harvest.
 Francine works hard and is kept on after the harvest.

 During his leave, Georges meets and falls in love with Francine, inciting the jealousy of family friend Marguerite (Mathilde Viseux).
 Then comes the news that Constant has been killed.
 Read more